meesoft/PhotoLocator/README.md

 * Stabilize shaky video.

-* Rotate, adjust saturation and contrast and denoise video files
+* Rotate, adjust brightness, saturation and contrast and denoise video files

 * Generate average and max frames for video for e.g. timelapse or long exposure simulation.